 Akron District Energy Project.
 On November 3, 2010, the City issued \$13,200,000 Certificates of Participation (the "Energy COPs") to finance improvements to its district energy system consisting of a steam, hot water, and chilled water distribution system, a steam power plant, and a chilled water production unit currently operated by Akron Energy Systems LLC ("AES").
 In connection with the Energy COPs, the City entered into a Financing Agreement with AES.
 Under the Financing Agreement, the City agreed to make payments to AES, subject to and dependent upon annual appropriations by the City, in amount sufficient to pay to principal and interest on the certificates when due.
-The City's obligation to make payments under the Financing Agreement does not constitute a debt of the City within the meaning of any constitutional or statutory limit.
+The City within the meaning of any constitutional or statutory limit.
 The Lease, and the payments there-under, continue through 2030.
-The remaining aggregate principal component is \$11,360,000, and the average annual payment over the life of the Energy COPs is approximately \$1.1 million.
-In October 2016, the City issued \$11,965,000 Certificates of Participation (Akron Energy COPS) to finance improvements to the district system which include a new chill plant, purchase of rental boilers, condensation return, as well as other remedial projects.
-In 2018, the City issued \$24,445,000 for additional improvements to the district system and in 2019 issued \$9,360,00 to refund the 2010 Bonds.
+The remaining aggregate principal component is \$11,360,000, and the average annual payment over the life of the Energy

+COPs is approximately \$1.1 million.
+In October 2016, the City issued \$ 11,965,000 Certificates of Participation (Akron Energy COPS) to finance improvements to the district system which include a new chill plant, purchase of rental boilers, condensation return, as well as other remedial projects.
+In 2018, the City issued \$24,445,000 for additional improvements to the district system and in 2019 issued \$ 9,360,00 to refund the 2010 Bonds.